sftpplus/sftpplus-docs/src/doc_source/configuration-client/transfers.rst

 :From version: 2.10.0
 :To version: None
 :Description:
-    UUID of the location used as destination for this transfer or empty to use the local file system location.
+    UUID of the location used as the destination for this transfer or empty to use the local file system location.

 destination_path